onurmavi91/iXLS/README.md

 # iXLS
 is an Excel-based tool for creating XLS forms.

-Here are set of tutorials where you can preview then online and download the xls files!
+Here is a set of tutorials where you can live preview and and download the xls files!

 ---------------------------------------------